warmans/silex-rest-provider/README.md

     'ctl' => 'my.registered.controller'

-If you want access to a controller that WAS defined inline it name will be prefixed with `rest.ctl` then use the full hierarchy of resources in a dot-separated string.
-Foe example for teh sub resource defined above the defined controllers would be:
+If you want access to a controller that WAS defined inline its name will be prefixed with `rest.ctl` then use the full hierarchy of resources in a dot-separated string.
+For example the config defined in the sub resources section above would register:

 1. rest.ctl.api.v1.foo
 2. rest.ctl.api.v1.foo.bar